Spokenly for Android

 Join the waitlist.
 If enough people are interested, we may explore a Android version.

-Spokenly is built with Swift and relies on Apple-specific APIs for on-device transcription, system-wide text insertion, and macOS automation.
-These deep OS integrations are what make the app fast and reliable, and they are the reason we started here before expanding to other platforms.
+Spokenly was built first with Swift and relies on Apple-specific APIs for on-device transcription, system-wide text insertion, and macOS automation.
+These deep OS integrations are what make the app fast and reliable, and they are the reason we started on Apple before expanding to other platforms.
+The Windows version is now in public beta.

 An Android version would need to recreate all of this natively: local model inference, real-time cloud streaming, AI text processing, and system-wide input.
-We want to build it, but it has to meet the same quality bar as the Apple version.
+We want to build it, but it has to meet the same quality bar as the macOS, iOS, and Windows versions.

 Spokenly is completely free with local models and BYOK.
 No account needed.